 The first wave of 59th and 60th Battalions was met with intense well placed rifle and machine gun fire.
 The initial bombardment had achieved very little.
 The 100 yards of open no man's land was a killing field.
+Hansen and Arnold were among the first waves of attack.

-Arnold and his attacking battalion were easily disposed of and each successive wave encountered the same fate.
+The attacking battalion was easily disposed of and each successive wave encountered the same fate.
 A few men reached the trenches and attempted to hold them but eventually were forced to retreat and were killed in the process.